csorbakristof/ultetestervezo/app/prompting/specification.md

 #### Visual Design Elements
 - **Color Coding**:
   - Regular cells: Light gray background
-  - Bed areas: Light blue background with blue borders
+  - Bed areas: Light blue background with blue borders for bed boundaries only
-  - Slot areas: Light green background with green borders
+  - Slot areas: Light green background with green borders for slot boundaries only
   - Planted cells: Green background indicating successful planting
+- **Border Visualization**: Only bed and slot boundaries show bold borders, not internal cell divisions
 - **Bed Labels**: Bed names displayed only in the upper-left corner to minimize visual clutter
 - **Slot Numbers**: Slot identifiers shown in the bottom-right corner of slot areas
+- **Smart Border Detection**: Adjacent cell comparison ensures proper boundary visualization

 ### Timeline View Interaction
 The timeline view can be edited by choosing a plant and clicking on a cell of the grid to assign planting schedules.